 So for these three reasons alone, I just don’t have anything to do with those pesky, little beasties.
 In fact, as soon as they cross my path, I crush them like the bug they are and trash them!
 No guilt!

-And if I have no other choice but to use a shaped facing, then a combination facing is the way I swing ALWAYS!
+Bottom line: When I use a shaped facing, a combination facing is the way I swing!
+ALWAYS!

 Extended or Grown-On Facing